Scientists studying Andersen's disease had given a name to such deposits or molecules, calling them polyglucosan bodies.

 It results in APBD which is a condition that affects the nervous system due to major loss (not entirely!) of the GBE1 gene function.
 At least 3 mutations in the GBE1 gene that causes APBD is known to scientist.

-Located on the short (p) arm of the chromosome of chromosome 3 is GBE1 gene,
+Located on the short (p) arm of the chromosome of chromosome 3 is GBE1 gene, which is essential for proper branching of glycogen. |

 A version of the mutation is often seen in Ashkenazi Jewish ancestry is that the amino acid tyrosine (tyr) is replaced with the amino acid serine (ser) at the 329th amino acid.
 This leads to a deficient GBE1.
 So what's the big deal you ask?
 Well, it leads to polyglucosan due to lack of branching of glycogen which in turn leads to accumulation of polyglucosan bodies which are capable of causing cell damage.